janbujanowski/WinampCloneWPF/README.md

 # README #

-This is one of projects created as a Freelancing Experience.
-A projects coded for University Course to accomplish it for A degree
+This is one of projects created as a Freelancing Experience (apid project prepared for some other students) A projects coded for University Course to accomplish it for A degree

 * The task is described as below :